Roundtables, Boardrooms, and One-on-Ones are small-group video meetings enabling participants to connect with other attendees, speakers, and sponsors.

 If you would like to attend a meeting that is full, you can watch but not participate in the meeting using the View Meeting functionality.
 (This functionality is only available for meetings powered by Social27.)

-Roundtables and Boardrooms can be private—only invited attendees can join—or public—anyone can join.
-Private roundtables are only visible to attendees who have been invited to them, but public meetings appear in the Public section of the Roundtables page.
+Meetings can be private—only invited attendees can join—or public—anyone can join.
+Private roundtables are only visible to attendees who have been invited to them, but public meetings appear under the Public tab on the Roundtables page.

 Organizations who are sponsoring the event may host sponsored Roundtables and Boardrooms.
-These meetings will appear in the Sponsored section of the Roundtables page and will be marked with the sponsor’s logo.
+These meetings will appear under the Sponsored tab on the Roundtables page and will be marked with the sponsor’s logo.

 Roundtables and Boardrooms can also be associated with sessions and posters.
 These meetings will appear on their session/poster page, as well as on the Roundtables page.